3D printing processes: Consumer

 All of the plastic parts for the machine on the right were produced by the machine on the left.
 Adrian Bowyer (left) and Vik Olliver (right) are members of the RepRap project.

-Several projects and companies are making efforts to develop affordable 3D printers for home desktop use.
-Much of this work has been driven by and targeted at DIY/Maker/enthusiast/early adopter communities, with additional ties to the academic and hacker communities.
+DIY/Maker/enthusiast/early adopter communities, with ties to the academic and hacker communities, led consumer-level adoption.

-RepRap Project is one of the longest running projects in the desktop category.
-The RepRap project aims to produce a free and open source hardware (FOSH) 3D printer, whose full specifications are released under the GNU General Public License, which is capable of replicating itself by printing many of its own (plastic) parts to create more machines.
-RepRaps have already been shown to be able to print circuit boards and metal parts.
-The most popular 3D printer in the world is the Prusa i3, a RepRap printer.
+RepRap Project is one of the longest running desktop projects.
+It aims to produce a free and open source hardware (FOSH) 3D printer, under the GNU General Public License that is capable of replicating itself by printing many of its own parts.
+RepRaps can print circuit boards and metal parts.
+As of 2016, the most popular 3D printer was the Prusa i3, a RepRap printer.

-Because of the FOSH aims of RepRap, many related projects have used their design for inspiration, creating an ecosystem of related or derivative 3D printers, most of which are also open-source designs.
-The availability of these open-source designs means that variants of 3D printers are easy to invent.
-The quality and complexity of printer designs, however, as well as the quality of kit or finished products, varies greatly from project to project.
-This rapid development of open source 3D printers is gaining interest in many spheres as it enables hyper-customization and the use of public domain designs to fabricate open source appropriate technology.
-This technology can also assist initiatives in sustainable development since technologies are easily and economically made from resources available to local communities.
+Many related projects have used RepRap for inspiration, creating an ecosystem of related or derivative 3D printers, most of which are also open-source.
+Development of open source 3D printers enables greater customization and the use of public domain designs to fabricate open source appropriate technology.